adamranieri/RevAssessBasicDAO/README.md

 # RevAssess uploads everything in your project directory
-If you do not  want your credentials stored in private repo use evironment varaibles or use a properties file located elsewhere on your machine
+If you do not  want your credentials stored in private repo use evironment variables or use a properties file located elsewhere on your machine